Lynnclaire Dennis' Geometry:

 The Pattern

-Lynnclaire identify this geometric information.
+Lynnclaire explore these ideas.
 My particular interest is in finding

 most polyhedron had 48 cones of light coming out of it at 48